 - Prerequisites: None

-This online automobile engineering course starts with the very basics: how vehicles perform.
+This course starts with the very basics: how vehicles perform.
 While this may seem beginner material, you will soon learn every facet of how motor vehicles work in this course.

 - Provider: Udemy